 In addition, under the terms of the Sales Agency Financing Agreement and forward sale agreement, Westar Energy may from time to time enter into one or more forward sale transactions with the bank, as forward purchaser, with the bank borrowing shares of Westar Energy's common stock from third parties and selling them through the broker dealer.
-The use of a forward sale agreement allows Westar Energy the means to minimize equity market uncertainty by pricing a common stock offering under then existing market conditions while mitigating share dilution by postponing the issuance of common stock until funds are needed.
-Westar Energy is also able to better match the timing of its financing needs with its capital investment and regulatory plans.
+The use of a forward sale agreement allows Westar Energy the means to minimize equity market uncertainty by pricing a common stock offering under then existing market conditions while postponing the issuance of common stock until funds are needed.
+Through this approach, Westar Energy is able to better match the timing of its financing needs with its capital investment and regulatory plans.
 The forward sale transactions are entered into at market prices; therefore, the forward sale agreement has no initial fair value.
 Westar Energy will not receive any proceeds from the sale of common stock under the forward sale agreement until the transactions are settled, which must occur within a year of the date each transaction is entered.
 Upon settlement, Westar Energy will record the forward sale agreement within equity.
 Except in specified circumstances or events that would require physical share settlement, Westar Energy is able to elect to settle any forward sale transactions by means of a physical share, cash or net share settlement, and is also able to elect to settle the forward sale transactions in whole, or in part, earlier than the stated maturity dates.
 Currently, Westar Energy anticipates settling the forward sale transactions through physical share settlement and expects to use the proceeds to repay borrowings under its revolving credit facility, with such borrowed amounts principally related to investments in capital equipment, as well as for working capital and general corporate purposes.
-While the shares are initially priced by the bank at a fixed price, because of the fixed contractual terms, Westar Energy's net proceeds from the forward sale transactions,
+While the shares are initially priced by the bank at a fixed price, because of the fixed contractual terms, Westar Energy's net proceeds from the forward sale transactions, assuming p

-During the three months ended June 30, 2010, Westar Energy entered into forward sale transactions with respect to an aggregate of approximately 3.7 million shares of common stock.
-Assuming physical share settlement of the aforementioned forward sale transactions at June 30, 2010, Westar Energy would have received aggregate proceeds of approximately \$83.0 million based on an average forward price of \$22.23 per share.
+As of September 30, 2010, Westar Energy had entered into forward sale transactions with respect to an aggregate of approximately 5.4 million shares of common stock.
+Assuming physical share settlement of these transactions at September 30, 2010, Westar Energy would have received aggregate proceeds of approximately \$120.9 million based on an average forward price of \$22.39 per share.